Jerz > Writing > Academic >

-- Unlike a personal essay, which can draw on the writer’s experience and values, an academic essay must draw on credible evidence.
+- Unlike a personal essay, which often emphasizes the writer’s experience and values, an academic essay must draw on credible evidence.

 - What counts as acceptable evidence depends upon the nature of the writing task.